|Return to the LM and EVA-1 Close-out||Wake-up for EVA-2|

 [Jones - "When you did glance at it, did it really seem four times the size that the Moon looks from here?
 I mean, there are several people who mention how small it looks."]

 [Irwin - "I was impressed that it was so small.
 I usually go through a visual experiment (when giving public talks).
 I usually have a marble in my briefcases, and at arms length, the Earth is about that size.
 And the people I talk to are also amazed that it appeared so small.
 So I ask them, 'How large is the Moon?'
 And some people consider it the size of a baseball."]

 [I have relatively long arms and could get a marble about 65 cm from my eyes.
 At that distance, a half-cm, pea-sized ball subtends a half-degree while a 2 cm ball subtends two degrees.
 If the marbles of Jim's youth were similar to the ones I owned 15 years later, Jim is talking about what we called a shooter.
 Ordinary marbles were about 1 cm across.]

-Journal Home Page Apollo 15 Journal Index Wake-up for EVA-2
+Return to the LM and EVA-1 Close-out Apollo 15 Journal Wake-up for EVA-2